 Did you feel that?!
 I know I did, and I wrote the thing!
 It seems that some of us would rather face a zombie apocalypse than a Google penalty.

-But in the spirit of the holidays, we want to share the 7 ultimate digital marketing nightmares for the year 2016!
+But in the spirit of the holidays, we wanted to update our digital marketing nightmares article for 2019 and add some new ones we forgot to mention back in 2016!

 Just like Victor Frankenstein, you’re spending nights and days building your landing pages, assembling killer ad copies and moving logos and other elements around to bring your design to life.
 Once your creation does breathe in its first breath of air, you might be tempted to feel proud of your achievement.